Montgomery Water Quality at a Glance

 Get Independent Testing

-Given the elevated contaminant levels, consider independent water testing from certified laboratories to verify specific contamination levels in your home.
-Contact Montgomery Water Works at (334) 206-1600 for utility testing information, but independent analysis may provide more comprehensive results.
+Given elevated contaminant levels, consider independent testing from a certified laboratory to verify specific contamination in your home — particularly for PFAS, radium, and lead from service lines.
+Contact Montgomery Water Works at (334) 206-1600 for utility testing information, but independent analysis typically provides more comprehensive results.
+Our water quality tool can help you understand what to test for.

 Consider Bottled Water